mikesol/braque/README.md

 ## A note about IDEs

-AndroidStudio is great at handling generated code via the android-apt class.
+AndroidStudio is great at handling generated code via the `android-apt` plugin.
 IntelliJ is less friendly.
 There are a few apt options of which `simple-braque-example` uses one.
 But even this takes Project Structure tweaking in IntelliJ to get it to recognize the correct source folders.